hserang/gatewayd-admin-seeds/README.md

     ```
 4. Visit the [gatewayd basic admin webapp](http://gatewayd.org/tools/basic).

-5. Enter gatewayd username (*admin@example.com* by default*), host url, and API key.
+5. Enter your gatewayd host url, username (*admin@example.com* by default*), and API key.

-6. Navigate links to filter between payment types.
+6. Navigate the links to filter between transaction types.

-7. Click on Ripple Graph link to see a graphical representation of the transaction.
+7. Click on a 'Ripple Graph Link' within the payments list to see a graphical representation of the transaction.

-8. Click on payment to see payment details.
+8. Click on a transaction to see its details.

-9. Click [+] in the top right to open form for sending payments.
+9. Click the 'Send Payment' link to open a form for sending payments.
-10. Payments will be constantly refreshed while gateway app tab/window is activ
+10. Payments will be constantly refreshed while gateway app tab/window is active/open.
-e/open.

 _* If admin@example.com does not work as the username, check_ **/config/config.json** _or_ **/config/environment.js** _in gatewayd and append admin@ with the value of the DOMAIN property._

 ## Developers - Getting Started:

-1. Clone webapp repo from [Github](https://github.com/hserang/gatewayd-admin-seeds):
+1. Clone the webapp repo from [Github](https://github.com/hserang/gatewayd-admin-seeds):

     ```
     $ git clone git@github.com:hserang/gatewayd-admin-seeds.git
     ```
-2. Navigate to directory and install dependencies:
+2. Navigate to the cloned directory and install its dependencies:

     ```
     $ npm install
     $ bower install
     ```
-3. Run gulp build process/live reload server:
+3. Run the gulp build process/live reload server:

     ```
     npm run dev